valkey-io/valkey-doc/commands/config-resetstat.md

-Resets the statistics reported by Redis using the `INFO` and `LATENCY HISTOGRAM` commands.
+Resets the statistics reported by Valkey using the `INFO` and `LATENCY HISTOGRAM` commands.

 The following is a non-exhaustive list of values that are reset: